CYGNUS-RD/mycondor/README.md

 Submit jobs on CYGNO condor INFN Cloud queue

 there are two way to submit job under the experiment queue:
-1) acccess to cloud https://notebook.cygno.cloud.infn.it:8888/ open a terminal and follow the istruction to [submit a job](https://github.com/CYGNUS-RD/mycondor/#submit-a-job)
+1) acccess to cloud https://notebook.cygno.cloud.infn.it:8888/ open a terminal and follow the [istruction](https://github.com/CYGNUS-RD/mycondor#cygno-condor-from-cloud-terinal)
-3) download and install Docker for your platform [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/) and use Cygno Condor Container from your PC or server, etc.
+2) download and install Docker for your platform [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/) and use Cygno Condor Container from your PC or server, etc. an the follow the [istruction](https://github.com/CYGNUS-RD/mycondor#cygno-condor-from-cloud-terinal)

-### Cygno Condor from Cloud terinal
+### Config Cygno Condor for Cloud terminal
-to config once forever your condor eviroment open a terminal and:
+to config once forever your condor eviroment open a terminal and edi your bashrc profile:

       vi ~/.bashrc

+copy and paste:

       # confiig conndor CYGNO queue
       cat > /etc/condor/condor_config.local << EOF